 Transfer students, including students already attending TWU, must meet all entrance requirements listed above.
 Post-secondary GPA will be considered as part of the overall application evaluation.

-Transfer credits must be approved by the TWU Transfer Office prior to the application deadline to be considered as replacements for high school requirements.
+Transfer credits must be processed and approved by the TWU Transfer Credit Office prior to the application deadline in order to be considered as replacements for high school requirements.

-The following TWU courses may be used to replace high school requirements:
+The following TWU courses, with a minimum grade of C, may be used in lieu of high school requirements:

 High School Requirements